$89.00 NZD $96.00 NZD

-These are very high quality mini CO2 regulators.
+These are very high quality mini CO2 regulators that take 16-24g threaded gas canisters.
 They will regulate the flow of CO2 from the canister into the keg & maintain a set pressure while there is enough gas in the canister.

 This regulator comes standard with any of our brewers keg packages.